-- a.
-There is no location on the property, other than a location within the resource Protection District, where the structure can be built - b.
-The lot on which the structure is proposed is undeveloped and was established and recorded in the registry of deeds of the county in which the lot is located before the adoption of the Resource Protection District - c.
-The proposed location of all buildings, sewage disposal systems and other improvements are - i.
-Located on natural ground slopes of less than 20% - ii.
-Located outside the floodway of the 100 year floodplain along rivers and artificially formed great ponds along rivers and outside the velocity zone in areas subject to tides, based on detailed flood insurance studies and as delineated on the FEMA Maps; all buildings including basements, are elevated at least one foot above the 100-year floodplain elevation; and the development if otherwise in compliance with any applicable municipal floodplain ordinance
+i.
+Located on natural ground slopes of less than 20%

+ii.
+Located outside the floodway of the 100 year floodplain along rivers and artificially formed great ponds along rivers and outside the velocity zone in areas subject to tides, based on detailed flood insurance studies and as delineated on the FEMA Maps Area of Special Flood Hazard as defined in Article 3 of this Ordinance; all buildings, including basements, are elevated at least one foot above the 100-year floodplain elevation; and the development if is otherwise in compliance with any applicable municipal floodplain ordinance.

-If the floodway is not shown on the FEMA map it is deemed to be $\frac{1}{2}$ the width of the 100 year floodplain
+If the floodway is not shown on the FEMA map it is deemed to be 1⁄2 the width of the 100 year floodplain d.
+The total ground-floor area of all principal and accessory structures is limited to a maximum of 1,500 sq feet.

-- d.
-The total ground-floor area of all principal and accessory structures is limited to a maximum of 1,500 sq feet. - e.
-All structures, except functionally water-dependent structures, are set back from the normal high-water line or upland edge of a wetland to the greatest practical extent, but not less than 75 feet.
+e.
+All structures, except functionally water-dependent structures, are set back from the normal high-water line or upland edge of a wetland to the greatest practical extent, but not less than 75 feet in accordance with Article 11, Shoreland Zoning.